Enduring Powers of Attorney

 Personal Care and Welfare.

-A property enduring power of attorney may appoint one or multiple people to act as attorney.
+A property enduring power of attorney may appoint one or multiple people to act as attorney at a time.

 A personal care and welfare enduring power of attorney can only appoint one attorney at a time.